4.7

 About the concert

-Towards the end of his life, the German composer Johannes Brahms decided to stop composing forever – until he heard a clarinetist who sparked a whole new inspiration in him!
-His trio for clarinet, cello, and piano is the result of that inspiration, and one of the greatest pieces of music of all time.
+Towards the end of his life, German composer Johannes Brahms decided never to compose again—that is, until a clarinetist's playing sparked a whole new inspiration within him!
+His trio for clarinet, cello, and piano was the fruit of that inspiration and is one of the greatest pieces of music of all time.

-Accompaniment will feature a Beethoven trio for the same instruments, composed when he was only 27.
-It is a work full of liveliness, with moments of tenderness as well as humor.
+On the program, also, is a trio by Beethoven for the same instruments, composed when he was just 27.
+Full of vitality, it also offers moments of tenderness and humor.

-HausMusique’s artistic directors, Meagan and Cameron, are delighted to welcome one of Canada’s most distinguished musicians, James Campbell, to play with them for this concert.
-A world-renowned clarinetist, he has performed alongside the most eminent musicians, such as Glenn Gould and the famous American composer Aaron Copland.
+HausMusique's artistic directors, Meagan and Cameron, are thrilled to welcome one of Canada's most distinguished musicians, James Campbell, to play with them for this concert.
+A renowned clarinetist worldwide, he has performed alongside eminent musicians such as Glenn Gould and the famed American composer Aaron Copland.

 Musicians